SOMC Housing – Frequently Asked Questions (FAQ)

 • Respect roommates and property

 Yes.
-Residents who violate their lease agreement or house rules may be subject to lease termination.
-However, we aim to work constructively with partners to avoid displacement whenever possible.
+Residents who violate their lease or house rules may be subject to lease termination.

 Are services like case management or therapy included?